-Concentration of air pollutants gases carbon monoxide (CO), sulphur dioxide (SO2), nitrogen dioxide (NO2), PM10 and PM2.5 were analyzed and compared with the recommended air quality guideline.
-The results have then displayed from Figures 3 to 7 to show the concentrations of the pollutants.
+Concentrations of air pollutants gases; carbon monoxide (CO), sulphur dioxide (SO2), nitrogen dioxide (NO2) and particulate matters; $PM{10}$ and $PM{2.5}$ were analyzed and compared with the recommended air quality guideline.
+The results are displayed in Figures 3 to 7 to show the concentrations of the pollutants.